What makes Chase Ultimate Rewards so fucking great? Thought you’d never ask. These reasons (updated July 2017):

 If you just want to know what you need in order to earn Ultimate Rewards points, because you’re too lazy and impatient to read the rest of this: Get a Chase Sapphire Reserve card, and a Chase Freedom Unlimited card.
 Spend $4,000 in the first three months on the Sapphire Reserve, and $500 on the Freedom Unlimited.
 Once you’ve hit those, use the Freedom Unlimited for everything; you’ll get 1.5 points per dollar spent.
 Or, if you’re more ambitious, use the Sapphire Preferred specifically for restaurants, travel, lodging, and transportation (including taxi, MTA, AirBnB, parking, rental car, etc); you’ll get 3 points per dollar spent.
 The end.

 You’re still here?
 Ok, here are all the Chase cards that earn Ultimate Rewards points.
-At minimum, you want the combo of the Sapphire Reserve (or the Sapphire Preferred, or Ink Plus), and the Freedom Unlimited.
-If you want to wring out every last Ultimate Rewards point, you can consider the others, too.
+At minimum, you probably want the combo of the Sapphire Reserve and the Freedom Unlimited.
+If you want to wring out every last Ultimate Rewards point, you can consider the others, too, even if you just get them for their signup bonuses and close them a year later.

-Ink Plus for Business: $95/year.
-60,000 point signup bonus if you spend $5,000 in the first three months.
-Additional 10,000 point bonus and first year free if you apply in person at a Chase branch through August 2016.
-You earn 5 points per dollar, up to $50,000 spent, on phone, cable, internet, and office supply stores; 2 points per dollar, up to $50,000 spent, for hotel and gas; 1 point per dollar for everything else.
+Ink Business Preferred: $95/year.
+80,000 point signup bonus if you spend $5,000 in the first three months.
+You earn 3 points per dollar, up to $150,000 spent, on phone, cable, internet, shipping, travel, transportation, lodging, social media and search engine advertising.
+1 point per dollar for everything else.
 This card also lets you buy tickets on any airline at 80 Ultimate Rewards points per cash price dollar.

 The following three cards are all nominally cash back cards, but they actually earn Ultimate Rewards points.
-The trick is that you also need the Sapphire Reserve, Sapphire Preferred, or the Ink Plus to use the points for travel; otherwise, the points are only good for cash back and shopping.
+The trick is that you need to transfer the points to the Sapphire Reserve, Sapphire Preferred, or the Ink Business Preferred to use the points for travel; otherwise, the points are only good for cash back, at 1 point for 1 cent, and shopping.

 Freedom Unlimited: No fee. $150 (15,000 point) signup bonus if you spend $500 in the first three months.
 You get 1.5 points per dollar spent on everything, and that’s that.
 Using this card for most or all purchases is how you get at least 1.5 Ultimate Reward points per dollar spent.

 Freedom: No fee. $150 (15,000 point) signup bonus if you spend $500 in the first three months.
 You get 1 point per dollar for most things, but 5 points per dollar, up to $1500, on quarterly rotating categories.
-This year, it’s gas, groceries, restaurants, and holiday shopping; you have to “activate” each category at the start of each quarter.
+You have to “activate” each category at the start of each quarter.
 If that’s not too much headache for you, you could add this card, and use it when and where you can earn 5 points per dollar spent.

 You could also consider holding (but not spending on) the United MileagePlus Explorer or MileagePlus Club cards.
 If you have one of these, you can get some United elite status benefits without actually having to earn elite status.